-It has been a year since UNESCO determined the Intangible Cultural Heritage of Humanity to the Mediterranean Diet, valuing that it is not only a way of eating but a lifestyle.
+It has been a couple of years since UNESCO determined the Intangible Cultural Heritage of Humanity to the Mediterranean Diet, valuing that it is not only a way of eating but a lifestyle.

 The Mediterranean diet is a set of skills, knowledge, practices, and traditions related to human food, ranging from the earth to the table, covering crops, harvests, and fishing … is a cultural element conducive to social interaction, since communal meals are a cornerstone of social customs and the celebration of festive events.
 The new Pyramid of the Mediterranean Diet already includes social traditions, coexistence, and the celebration of festive events such as those we have very close to Christmas.